| Chapter

 re-evaluated annually to determine if changes have occurred

-The best way to view
+affecting its security. | The best way to view

 computer security accreditation is as a form of quality control.